He Doesn’t Own a Single Saucepan

 For the record, he also doesn’t own a potato masher, a chopping board, any drinking-glasses … It’s probably for the best that I leave it there.
 It’ll go on for a while if I continue.

 He’s started “life” all over again a bunch of times, I know that, and he’s had some really shitty periods in his life too, I know that.
 But who doesn’t own a saucepan?
 Like, who doesn’t cook in their kitchen enough to buy a saucepan?
 I don’t cook half as often as I should do, but I still owned a vast array of saucepans.
 Frustratingly, I left those in the last place.
-They were covered in grease because of Housemate M anyway.
+They were covered in grease because of the damn housemate, anyway.
 God, that guy was a proper prick.

 “My house needs a feminine touch, babe.
 That’s why you’re here.”